(951) 249-7022

-Post-Judgment Family Law Proceedings
+Post-Judgment Family Law Proceedings in Los Angeles, California

-Post-judgment proceedings in Riverside County Family Courts include a wide array of types of proceedings and issues to be resolved.
+Post-judgment proceedings in Los Angeles County Family Courts include a wide array of types of proceedings and issues to be resolved.
 At the core, post judgment means after a judgment has been entered.
 In most cases, a divorce, legal separation or nullity judgment is entered by the court after the parties reach an agreement or there is a trial on the merits.
 Post judgment proceedings may encompass any of the following types of cases:

 • Motions to set aside the judgment